Automated Decisioning Software

 Account management: credit limit management

-For credit limit management, a batch process is normally set-up feeding existing customer information into DecisionSmart – thereafter through a combination of Scorecards, Matrices, Decision trees, and Outcome Table.
+Normally a batch process is set up feeding existing customer information into DecisionSmart – and thereafter through a combination of scorecards, matrices, decision trees and outcome table.
 A final % limit increase offer is then determined.

 The final limit offer amount can be calculated based on limit, balance, percentage increase, maximum limit, minimum incremental increase, etc.